A Boy Named Charlie Brown: Plot

-Back at home, Linus suffers terrible withdrawal after being separated from his blanket.
-Unable to withstand without it, he pleads with Snoopy to go to New York City and help him recover it.
-They meet with an exhausted Charlie Brown in his hotel room, but he does not know where he left Linus' blanket.
-After searching outside of the hotel, they return to him, only to find him absentmindedly using the blanket as a shoe-shine cloth.
-Linus joins Snoopy in the audience as Charlie Brown competes; the other kids watch the contest at home on television.
+Back at home, Linus suffers terrible withdrawal after being separated from his blanket, and convinces Snoopy to go with him to New York to find Charlie Brown and recover it.
+They find Charlie Brown exhausted from studying for the spelling bee in his hotel room, without any knowledge of the blanket's whereabouts.
+After an exhaustive search that leads Linus outside the hotel, he returns to find Charlie Brown using the blanket as a shoe-shine cloth.
+Charlie Brown competes in the spelling bee with Linus and Snoopy in the audience and the rest of the kids watching it on television at home.
 One-by-one, the other contestants are eliminated until only Charlie Brown and one other boy remain.
-Although Charlie Brown spells several words correctly (fussbudget, disastrous and incompetent), he is eliminated when he accidentally misspells beagle as B–E–A–G–E–L (Snoopy's breed), much to his and everyone else's frustration.
-Lucy, who is equally ashamed that Charlie Brown lost, says he made her mad and turns off the TV angrily.
+However, after Charlie Brown spells several words correctly, he is eliminated when he inadvertently misspells beagle as B–E–A–G–E–L, much to the despair of him and his friends.
+Lucy, who is equally ashamed that Charlie Brown lost, says that he frustrated her and turns off the TV.

-Despite finishing as the national runner-up, Charlie Brown returns home, depressed, along with Linus and Snoopy.
-The next day, Linus visits him.
-He has been in his bed all day and refuses to see or talk to anybody.
-Linus tells him that the other kids missed him at school and that his baseball team finally won their first game of the season, but Charlie says he will never return to school or do anything again.
-As Linus leaves, he now points out that the world did not end despite his failure.
-He thinks for a moment, gets dressed, and goes outside.
+Despite being the national runner-up, Charlie Brown returns home depressed and defeated.
+The next day, Linus visits Charlie Brown, who has spent the entire day in bed and refuses to see or talk to anybody.
+Linus tells him that all the kids missed him and that they won their first game of the season.
+This worsens Charlie Brown's mood, and he says he will never return to school or do anything again.
+However, Linus points out that the world did not end despite Charlie Brown's defeat.
+After Linus leaves, he thinks for a moment, gets dressed, and goes outside.
 He sees the other kids playing, and when he spots Lucy as she plays with a football, he sneaks up behind her to kick it.
-She pulls it away and welcomes him home and the two look at the camera before the film fades to black.
+She pulls it away and welcomes him home.